adamtorokhu/CCL1/diary.md

 16/01/25

 I found the bug with collision detection.
-I added a spike beside the platform so now I can create the layout of the level, I also started with that but I can make it more efficient tomorrow.
+I added a spike beside the platform so I can now create the layout of the level, I also started with that but can make it more efficient tomorrow.

-Tomorrow I want to think of a better way to design the map and I want to start drawing my game.
+Tomorrow I want to think of a better way to design the map and start drawing my game.

+17/01/25

+I changed the creation of the layout from objects to matrixes, and now it's a bit less complicated to design it.
+I started drawing the background but I think I did it in a wrong resolution.

+Tomorrow I will work more on the Map layout and draw some more if I have time and energy for it.